I am a History major with certificates in Humanistic Studies, African American Studies, and European Cultural Studies.

 The humanities, and history in particular, have really been all I have ever wanted to study.
 That said, I have realized more and more the humanities’ importance as reflexive or self-aware disciplines.
 This aspect of the humanities—that they can lead one to study not only a given object, but also oneself, one’s method, and the others around oneself—continues to fascinate me.

 What I have gained from the humanities:

-Along with the pleasure studying the humanities has given me, such study has led me to both appreciate and interrogate the world around me in a more critical way.
+Along with the pleasure studying the humanities has given me, such study has led me to both appreciate and interrogate the world around me in a more critical (though not too critical) way.